1000 Clock Hours

 Covers job search and interviews, evaluating a salon, professional relationships, networking, building clientele, owning a salon, retailing and closing the sale.

-• Student kit containing 2 pairs of scissors, razor, thinning shears, electric clippers, blow dryer, marcel iron, 6 mannequins, combs, brushes, capes, manicure implements, makeup, rolling bag, backpack and locking cabinet.
+• Student kit containing 2 pairs of scissors, razor, thinning shears, electric clippers, blow dryer, marcel iron, mannequins, combs, brushes, capes, manicure implements, makeup, rolling bag, etc. (Detailed list available upon request.)

 • Salon Fundamentals Textbooks